szjani/predaddy/src/predaddy/messagehandling/README.md

 }
 ```

-If any of your message classes cannot be cast to string which is necessary for logging, you should register an error handler which can be found in precore library:
+If a message class cannot be cast to string, which is necessary for logging, you should register an error handler that can be found in precore library:
 ```php
 ErrorHandler::register();
 ```